 The UK-based CMS ocPortal has undergone a rebrand: presenting Composr 10.
 Following in the footsteps of ocPortal 9, this CMS offers an all-in-one solution for web presences, with no need for extensions or templates.
 But who is Composr 10 suited to?
 And how does it compare to the CMS market leaders?

-As an alternative content management system (CMS) to heavyweights like TYPO3 and Joomla, this open source CMS has quickly established itself on the market.
-Among content developers, Contao is considered both flexible and easy to expand–and it’s particularly user friendly for beginners.
+As an alternative content management system (CMS) to heavyweights like TYPO3 and Joomla is Contao’s sleek open source CMS.
+Among users, Contao is considered both flexible and easy to expand – and it’s particularly user friendly for beginners.
 The system is well suited for multilingual, mobile, as well as responsive design needs, and has extensions available for e-commerce use.

 The most important facts

-Formerly known as TypoLight, the browser-based CMS, Contao, is a relatively new program.
-The open source software first appeared in 2006, and four years later, developers renamed it to Contao.
-The change was made due the name’s similarity to competitor, TYPO3.
-Contao is a classic web content management system; this means that social publishing and blog publishing as well as extensions for blogging options are the system’s main focus points.
+While the CMS Contao hasn’t stepped out from behind the shadow of big content management systems yet, it has been gaining a very active community.
+Currently, more than 150,000 websites have been created with the CMS solution.
+The open source software first appeared in 2006 as TypoLight, and four years later, developers renamed it Contao.
+The change was made due the name’s similarity to its competitor, TYPO3.
+Contao is a classic web content management system; social publishing and blog publishing as well as blogging extensions are the system’s main focus.

 Planning security for companies

 Above all, companies investing in a CMS need one thing: the ability to plan in the long term.
-At the end of 2011, the developers at Contao aimed to provide more planning security through new organizational features and clear control systems.
-Among other things that were agreed upon during this time were:
+At the end of 2011, the developers at Contao aimed to provide more planning security through new organizational featuresand clear control systems.
+Among the things that were agreed upon are:

 - Clearer control systems for downward compatibility